cronologic-de/ug_ndigo6g/source/packform/avrgdata.rst

 .. _avrg data format:

-Data encoding for averaged ADC hits
+Data Encoding for Averaged ADC Hits
 -----------------------------------

 When using :c:macro:`NDIGO6G12_APP_TYPE_AVRG`, the first two 64-bit words of